Skip to main content

 Revenues

-The Marine Board does not receive state general funds or lottery dollars.
-The agency is funded by boaters through:
+The Marine Board does not receive state general funds, lottery dollars, or facility parking/launch fees.

 • Motorized boat title and registration fees